 7. Does your family have a medical history of cardiovascular disease?

 Genetics can be a curse.
-Family history plays a role in your chances for stroke, though it is unclear why.
+Family history plays a role in your chances of stroke, though it is unclear why.

 Furthermore, recent studies show a direct correlation between family history and the risk of a second stroke and the connection here seems to be stronger in younger stroke victims.
 Life insurance underwriters will ask if you have a direct relative with cardiovascular disease and at what age they suffered a stroke.